Cayden2606/Cayden2606.github.io/content/authors/admin/_index.md

 ## About Me

-Hi, I'm Cayden Theseira, a fresh graduate from Nanyang Polytechnic with a diploma in Electronic and Computer Engineering.
-I graduated with a stellar 3.99 GPA and was honored on the Director's List for three consecutive years.
+Hi, I'm Cayden Theseira, a dedicated student at Nanyang Polytechnic pursuing a Diploma in Electronic and Computer Engineering.
+With a cumulative GPA of 3.99 and recognition on the Director's List for three consecutive semesters, I strive for academic excellence while honing my skills in software development and computer engineering.

 I have a strong passion for software development and a keen focus on computer engineering.
 My interests include IoT applications, user experience design, and crafting innovative solutions that drive sustainability.
 I thrive on tackling challenges and creating impactful projects that merge technology with real-world needs.
 <!--